Employers, Domestic Partnerships, and the IRS

 This blog is intended to provide employers with a simple overview of the landscape, so you can start to get your footing.
 For your specific questions or scenarios, we encourage you to talk to your tax advisor, in-house counsel or a benefits consultant at Lumity.

-The information provided here does not constitute tax advice.
+The information provided here does not constitute tax advice—always encourage your employees to consult with a tax professional.

 There isn’t one standard definition of “domestic partner.”